solita/solita.github.com/_posts/2018-01-23-Java9-modules-Spring-Boot-2-Docker.md

 CMD java -jar /opt/*.jar
 ```

 Nice, isn't it?
-There are still learner technologies to use for micro-services, but why not grab the benefits of Java platform technological advances?
+There are still leaner technologies to use for micro-services, but why not grab the benefits of Java platform technological advances?

 You can get a full listing of modules by running: